 The university was established by an act of law on 28 January 1919.
 It was founded as the second Czech university, in large part thanks to the endeavour of Czechoslovak president Tomáš G. Masaryk, whose name it now bears.
 The funding of Masaryk University was one of the first achievements carried out by the newly independent Czechoslovak state.
 Read more about the university history.

-Masaryk University is comprised of nine faculties, two university institutes and approximately 200 departments.
+Masaryk University is comprised of ten faculties, two university institutes and approximately 200 departments.
 It is one of the three largest employers in the South Moravian region.
 Teaching staff account for a full 2,000 of the overall total of over 5,000 employees.

 Students and alumni